SphericalKat/rapidfuzz-flutter/README.md

 # rapidfuzz

-A Flutter wrapper around the [rapidfuzz](https://github.com/maxbachmann/rapidfuzz) library.
+A Flutter port of the [rapidfuzz](https://github.com/maxbachmann/rapidfuzz) library.
+Note that results may differ from the original implementation due to minor differences in the implementation.

 ## Usage